The process of transferring from one college to another can be painstaking and time-consuming. These tips can help you transition more easily.

 Besides merit aid available to transfer students, understand how your current financial aid will be affected by a move.
 Use the Common Data Set and call the financial aid office to find answers to your questions about aid at a new school.

-- Loss of state and institutional aid: Your current school will no longer provide financial aid awards for attendance at your new college.
+- Loss of state and institutional aid: Your current school will no longer provide financial aid for attendance at your new college.
 If you change states, you will not receive funds from the state of your previous college; if you stay in the same state, you may receive fewer state funds based on timing and funding availability.

 - Student loan repayment timeline: Contact your student loan servicer about your plans to leave one school and re-enroll in another.
 If you are re-enrolling immediately at least half time, you will likely be eligible for deferment on your student loan payments; otherwise, you may need to start repaying previously disbursed loans within six months.